-We can generalize the doubling rule to obtain multiple cardioids around the circle by changing the rule from (j, 2j) to (j, k*j).
-This will produce k-1 gathering points.
+We can generalize the doubling rule to obtain multiple gathering points (or cusps) around the circle by changing the rule from (j, 2j) to (j, k*j).
+This will produce k-1 gathering points or cusps.

 The cardioid images are created much like File 9, which creates general similar triangles using parallel lines, in that each of the lines is set independently from others, rather than as a single closed circuit as was the case in PART I. Interestingly, some of the relations between n and k produce images which are amenable to analysis using the counting rules discussed in PART II.